andhapp/tune_my_query/README.markdown

 Roadmap
 -------
 * To make it work for any database extension.
-At the moment it would only for SQL extensions added by PostgreSql.
+At the moment it would only work for PostgreSql specific SQL extensions.